jhbruhn/ics-adapter/README.md

         restart: unless-stopped
         environment:
             TZ: Europe/Berlin # your timezone!
+            RULE_REPEATS: 100 # optional, the amount of repeats that should be done for repeating rules.
+Set to higher value if you are missing events of old repeating events
 ```

 As you can see, you only have to forward port 3000 to wherever you like, in this case port 3000.